cathiechentx/ElementPriorities/README.md

 # ElementPriorities

-## Introduce
+## Introduction

-After we public [Proposal: Enhance HeroElement](https://discourse.wicg.io/t/proposal-enhance-heroelement/2163), we received an idea of element priorities suggested by @AshleyScirra is very interesting.
-Here are the Scenarios I thought about:
+After we public [Proposal: Enhance HeroElement](https://discourse.wicg.io/t/proposal-enhance-heroelement/2163), we got a suggestion from @AshleyScirra which is very interesting.
+We could expand it to element priorities.

 ### Three Element Priorities

+Element Priorities specific by web developers to tell UA which element is important/unimportant.

  1. High: Critical elements to users, like: elements display at first screen...
  2. Moderate: Default value.
  3. Low: Elements that usually users won't care, like: advertisement, license info, comments in some pages...